 - Car seats should be placed in the upper portion of the shopping cart or in a stroller

-- Remove the baby from the car seat once you arrive at your destination
+- Remove Baby from the car seat once you arrive at your destination

 Learn from the best

 Sleep is a tricky subject, especially for new parents.
-That’s why we teamed up with the nation’s leading Pediatric Sleep Consultants and created Dream Lab, an interactive and fully online sleep training course.
+That’s why we teamed up with sleep experts and created Dream Lab, an interactive and fully online sleep training course.
 After taking an in-depth sleep assessment, Dream Lab gives you a customized sleep plan, interactive videos and live access to our sleep experts.
 It’s proven to lead to a better night’s sleep in as few as 7 days or your money back.*